-Standard Chartered Bank (Ghana) Limited
+Stanbic Bank Ghana Limited

-Standard Chartered Bank (Ghana) Limited is the custodian of the Fund.
+Stanbic Bank Ghana Limited is the Custodian of the Fund.
 The custodian carries out the usual duties regarding custody, cash and securities deposits without any restriction.
 This means that the custodian is, in particular, responsible for the collection of dividends, interest and proceeds of matured securities, the exercise of options and, in general, for any other operation concerning the day-to-day administration of the securities and other assets and liabilities of the Fund.

-The Custodian is entitled to receive from the Fund fees, payable quarterly, a maximum of 0.15% per annum calculated on the daily net assets of the Fund.
-The total custody fee for the year amounted to $\mathbf{GH}\phi$ 129,829 (2017: $\mathbf{GH}\phi$ 47,745).
-The custody fee payable as at December 31, 2018 is $\mathbf{GH}\phi$ 24,048 (2017: $\mathbf{GH}\phi$ 22,145).
+The custodian is entitled to receive from the Fund fees, payable monthly, equal to an average of 0.25%.
+The total custodian fee for the year amounted to GH¢74,477 (2017: GH¢22,067), the custodian fees payable as at December 31, 2018 is GH¢12,918 (2017: GH¢ 17,436).

-20. EVENT AFTER THE REPORTING PERIOD
+20. EVENTS AFTER THE REPORTING PERIOD